 The three observable characteristics of automatized movements are an increase in speed, interdependency of actions, and goal independency.
 While the functional advantage of speed is obvious, there are no functional advantages of the other two in of themselves (when considering execution of the sequence of actions in isolation of a greater context).
-Rather, these characteristics may emerge from the use of a mechanism to execute automatic movements that is simpler than that of non-automatic movements.
+Rather, these characteristics may emerge from the use of a mechanism to execute automatic movements that is simpler than that of nonautomatic movements.
 It is the use of a simpler mechanism that has advantages.
 James (1890) suggests that a habit "diminishes fatigue" and "the conscious attention with which our acts are performed," and that "our lower centres know the order of these movements,...
 But our higher thought-centres know hardly anything about the matter."
-James further surmises that is a sufficient guide, and the upper regions of brain and mind are set comparatively free.
+James further surmises that we could not accomplish everyday tasks as each little act, like tying our shoes or dressing ourselves, would require so much conscious effort that we will be exhausted. ...
+The more of the details of our daily life we can hand over to the effortless custody of automatism, the more our higher powers of mind will be set free for their own proper work.
+There is no more miserable human being than one in whom nothing is habitual but indecision, and for whom the lighting of every cigar, the drinking of every cup, the time of rising and going to bed every day, and the beginning of every bit of work, are subjects of express volitional deliberation.

 A strictly voluntary act has to be guided by idea, perception, and volition, throughout its whole course.
-In an habitual action, mere sensation
+In an habitual action, mere sensation is a sufficient guide, and the upper regions of brain and mind are set comparatively free.